ltelab/disdrodb/docs/source/installation.rst

 ================================

 The latest disdrodb version is available on the GitHub repository `disdrodb <https://github.com/ltelab/disdrodb>`__.
-You can install the package in editable mode, so that you can modify the code and see the changes immediately.
+You can install the package in editable mode to modify the code and see changes immediately.
-Here below we provide the steps to install the package in editable mode.
+Follow the steps below to install the package in editable mode.

 Clone the repository from GitHub ......................................